MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/10 Friday.md

 command line.
 When we type `make hello`, we are providing the word “hello” as an argument to the `main` function of the `make` program.

 * Question: is all of the whitespace strictly necessary?
-No, even the inden- tation isn’t necessary for the program to compile and run.
+No, even the indentation isn’t necessary for the program to compile and run.
 However, it makes for a more readable program, so we’ll encourage it as part of proper style throughout the semester.
 Before Problem Set 1, we’ll ask you to read a short style guide that will outline best practices.

 * Question: is it necessary to explicitly return 0 at the end of a C program?
 No. By default, the program will return 0 once it is finished executing